Covid 19 - Age UK Suffolk measures in place

 Andrew Gardner, Chief Executive and Anthony Sheppard, Chair comment jointly as follows:

 “We are committed to the wellbeing of older people in the county and would reassure people that we are continuing to deliver our core services.
-We would encourage any older person who is worried about how they are going to manage, to get in touch with us.
+We would encourage any older person who is worried about how they are going to manage during the current pandemic to get in touch with us.